 Career Tips for New Law Students

-It's not too early to start thinking about your future jobs
+It's not too early to start thinking about your career as a law student

-Don’t Go to Law School Because You Don’t Know What You Want to Do With Your Life
+What Do You Want to Do With Your Life?

-Before you start law school, it’s critical to have some idea what you want to do with your life.
-Do not just go as a default option!
-There are already too many unhappy lawyers in the world, and there’s no reason for you to be one of them.
-If you’re not sure you want to practice law (and you don’t have a pretty good idea what type of law you want to practice), don’t start!
-Take a year off and spend time talking with lawyers and ex-lawyers about their lives.
-Get an entry-level job in a law firm or public interest organization, or volunteer with your local bar association, to find out what life as a lawyer is really like.
+If you’re not sure you want to practice law, and if you don’t have a pretty clear idea of what type of law you want to practice, take a year off before you jump in.
+Spend time talking with lawyers and ex-lawyers about their lives.
+Get an entry-level job in a law firm or a public interest organization, or volunteer with your local bar association.
+Find out what life as a lawyer is really like.

-You’ll be better off than someone who went $50,000 into debt for a year of law school before pulling the plug, even if you just make minimum wage during your year off.
+You’ll be better off financially than someone who went $50,000 into debt for a year of law school before pulling the plug, even if you just make minimum wage during your year off.

 Don’t Just Focus on School